GSEA-MSigDB/ssGSEA-gpmodule/docs/v10/test.md

     that gene.
 The CollapseDataset GenePattern module can make this transformation.

-The GCT file must contain gene expression data for at least two samples.

 2.  gene sets database files

     One or more optional GMT or GMX file containing a collection of gene